onkar-chaudhary/House-price-prediction/README.md

 # House-price-prediction
-This projects analyses a dataset containing information about houses and predicts thier price.
+This projects analyses a dataset containing information about houses and predicts their price.

 ## Dataset Information
 | Column  | Description                                                           |